stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/julia.md

 !!! tip "Julia packages only need to be installed once"

     You only need to install Julia packages once on Sherlock.
-Since fielsystems are shared, packages installed on one node will immediately be available on all nodes on the cluster.
+Since filesystems are shared, packages installed on one node will immediately be available on all nodes on the cluster.